ethereum/portal-network-specs/witness.md

 * `NEW_TRIE` -> `( 0xBB )`

-## Algorithms
+### Witness -to-> Trie

-Let's take a look on how to build a witness from a trie and build a trie from the witness.
+Let's take a look on how to build a Merkle Trie from the witness. the witness.

-### Rebuilding the trie

 ### Trie Nodes

+To make the spec self-contained, here are all the possible trie node types with their structure.

 ```
 type Node = HashNode{raw_hash:Hash}